 Every business faces its own challenges when it comes to being more environmentally friendly and improving sustainability.
 For restaurants, it comes down to five main issues.

 - Water usage.
 Washing dishes is a key part of foodservice and many commercial machines do not use water efficiently.

 - Food waste.
 It is common practice to throw away food that is deemed unusable.
 This not only creates waste but also puts stress on the environment by increasing the demand for production.

 - Energy usage.
 Electricity and gas are essential components of restaurant operations and can be hard on the environment.

 - Pollution.
 Restaurant pollution can come in many forms.
 From the high use of oil, gasoline, natural gas, and coal to the exhaust emitted by food transportation trucks, there are many opportunities for pollution along the supply chain.

 - Garbage.
 Any trash that isn’t recyclable adds to landfills and creates a bigger carbon footprint.

 A couple of ways to make your restaurant more sustainable and improve environmental factors are to:

 Take a closer look at your menu and see if there is room for improvement.
-You may be able to avoid using commonly wasted ingredients, offer different position sizes, utilize seasonal ingredients more effectively and scale down the menu as a whole.
+You may be able to avoid using commonly wasted ingredients, offer different portion sizes, utilize seasonal ingredients more effectively and scale down the menu as a whole.